tamimmurad/Viral_Protein_Clusters_Reps/README.md

 #### Description:

-This Python code retrieves a list of protein clusters' Accession numbers (ACCNs) for a specific taxonomic group of viruses from the NCBI protein clusters database.
+This Python code retrieves a list of protein clusters' Accession numbers (ACCNs) for a specific taxonomic group by using the txid from the NCBI protein clusters database.

 ### Script Name: protein_clusters_reps.py